Dear J K Rowling

 You dehumanise us.

-You castigate us as if an anonymous mass, the lumpen prolitariat who have no outlet of political expression except through the perfidious internet.
-If Cameron and Osborne can be condemned for pontificating from Mount Olympus so can you, though you couch your opinion with meaningless good wishes for a happy outcome to the Referendum.
+You castigate us as if an anonymous mass, the lumpen proletariat who have no outlet of political expression except through the perfidious internet.
+If Cameron and Osborne, May and Johnson are to be condemned for pontificating from Mount Olympus so can you, though you couch your opinion with meaningless good wishes for a happy outcome to Scotland’s future.

 The conquest of happiness is easier to achieve when a people are empowered to the degree they determine their own local and national affairs.